digital-asset/daml/docs/source/daml/patterns/delegation.rst

 Delegation
 ##########

 The Delegation pattern gives one party the right to exercise a choice on behalf of another party.
-The agent can control a contract instance on the ledger without the principal explicitly committing the action.
+The agent can control a contract on the ledger without the principal explicitly committing the action.

 Motivation
 **********